edwin-26/maze-generator/README.md

 ## License
 This project is open-source and free to use.
 Feel free to contribute or modify the code as per your requirements.

+## Contributors

+This project was made possible through the collaborative efforts of the following team members:

+- **Ana Ramos**: Worked on the frontend development and designed the user interface.
+- **Kevin Zheng**: Implemented the backend logic and the maze generation algorithm.
+- **Edwin Ciriaco**: Assisted with debugging and backend logic.